truchas/truchas/src/2d-truchas/src/simulations/flow/issues/README.md

 The corresponding mainline 3D experiment shows qualitatively similar behavior.
 These cases should become useful regression tests after the free-surface projection, cutoff, and normalization treatment is improved.

+## Solid/fluid no-slip discretization

+`poiseuille_solid_wall.json` is a viscous pressure-driven channel whose physical walls are represented by pure SOLID cells.
+The companion checker, `test_poiseuille_solid_wall.py`, compares the result with the analytic Poiseuille profile.
+It is intentionally not a CTest regression: the current solid/fluid viscous discretization places the effective no-slip wall at an inaccurate location, even though the material interface is mesh-aligned and there are no mixed cells.
+The checker is retained as a manual diagnostic and is expected to report the current velocity-profile error until the interface discretization is improved.